alexanderwu/alexanderwu.github.io/source/_posts/career-overview.md

 <img src="{% asset_path northrop.png %}" height="50px"/>

-Worked as a software engineer intern for Northrop Grumman, a defense contractor for the U.S. government.
+Summer of 2016, I worked as a software engineer intern for Northrop Grumman, a defense contractor for the U.S. government.

 It was my first taste of Agile methodology and Jira (for issue tracking and code reviews).
+Very different process than my previous internship at a small company (ProDIGIQ).

 Worked on a integrating part of the GUI (graphical user interface) on an autonomous vehicle.
 Although the project is unclassified, interns were told not to disclose the exact plane.

 Codebase was primarily in Java.
 Used WireShark from time to time to analyze that the correct network packets were being sent/received by the GUI.
+Interfaced with airplane pilot for feedback on GUI design.

+First heard of VS Code from a co-worker here.

 ## ProDIGIQ